Human Rights and Social Justice Law

+King Hall students with a concentration in Human Rights and Social Justice Law join a network of graduates with diverse, rewarding careers.
 UC Davis law alumni who studied human rights and social justice law now work in law and lobbying firms, legislatures, government offices, courts, corporations and nonprofit organizations throughout the world.
-Their practice involves a variety of legal areas, including: